-ARTWORK: The keep with honey-bearing bees (genus Mellifera) as a symbol of cooperating, saving and building is the essence of The House of Inbrook.
+ARTWORK: The keep with honey-bearing bees (genus Mellifera) as a symbol of cooperating, saving and building is the essence of The House of Inbrook, LLC.

-The House of Inbrook's private equity investing deploys the firm’s capital, alongside that of trusted partners, in investment opportunities worldwide.
+The House of Inbrook, LLC's private equity investing deploys the firm’s capital, alongside that of trusted partners, in investment opportunities worldwide.

 For over a quarter of a century, Inbrook has built trusted, long-term relationships with clients by providing them with expert financial advice, helping them to raise capital and, periodically, investing alongside them.
 This approach has contributed to the successful development of our firm and our client relationships.